nickolasdias/DataScienceEmProducao/README.md

 Using these points above, it was answered

-- The motivation was that the CFO requested this solution during a monthly results meeting.
+- The CFO requested this solution during a monthly results meeting.

 - The CFO wants to know the bugdet of each store to make reforms.